calebsmth54/calebsmth54.github/projects.md

 ![Source Modding](/assets/img/SourcePreview.png)

+_Image is a stock photo of hammer and not representative of work I did_

 ### Game Description
 My fascination with the immersive world of _Half-Life_ inspired me to develop content of my own.
 While many of the projects I worked on never saw a proper release, the experience laid the foundation for my love of game development, honed my development skills and gave me valuable working experience with others on creative projects.